nimbix/base-centos-torque/README.md

 This is an isolated TORQUE cluster.

-To start the TORQUE cluster, first call `/usr/local/scripts/torque/setup_torque.sh`
+Launch TORQUE on all nodes: /usr/local/scripts/torque/launch_all.sh OR
+Launch TORQUE nodes individually: /usr/local/scripts/torque/launch.sh

 You can check the queue status with: